spyder-ide/spyder/Announcements.md

 We've been working on this version for more than one year now and it's working relatively well.
 We encourage all people who like the bleeding edge to give it a try.
-This release candidate version includes more than 74 commits over our latest release candidate (6.0.0rc1).

 Spyder 6.0 comes with the following interesting new features and fixes: